orey/stuff/config/freeplane/README.md

 C:\Users\Toto\AppData\Roaming\Freeplane\1.6.x\accelerators\KeySet.properties
 ```

 You can create it if it does not exist.
 Then, in the UI, go to `Tools/Hot key preset/load/Thefile.properties`.
 That whould be good.
+See `OlivierKeySet.properties` as a sample.

+## Customization for better ergonomy

+* `Tools/Preferences/Appearance tab/Selection colors/Display selection nodes in bubbles`: check the box
+* `Tools/Preferences/Behavior/Selection method/Selection method`: Select `By click`.

+See the file `OlivierOptions.freeplane` loadable from  `Tools/Preferences`.